laurajodz/README/README.md

 - Because I am on the quiet side, I worry that people think I am not engaged.
 But I like to carefully consider my words before speaking, and only comment when I feel it would add to the discussion.
 Sometimes I have trouble articulating what I want to say in the moment.
 Sometimes I need to collect my thoughts first then speak.
 - I sometimes follow a thought down a path that may not be the most helpful to the problem at hand.
 I like to consider all paths forward, but please reign me in if I stray too far off a productive path.
 - I have a hard time delegating work/telling people what to do.
+- I value venting with teammates when I see something "stupid", and then usually get over it in about 2 seconds.
+And I am a good listener.
 - I prioritize kindness in all communications.

 ## What are some useful things to know in advance about your style?